DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 #### 2. Edit the compose, adding emqx container

+EMQX default login is `admin` / `public` and its webgui is  on port `18083` <br>
-For some reason EMQX needs to be run as root user on my setup.
+For some reason EMQX needs to be run as root or it does not have access to its own folder set to be bindmounted.

 <details>
 <summary>docker-compose.yml</summary>